sampta2023/sampta2023_source/content/call-for-papers.md

 ## Dual Submissions

-Submissions to SamPTA will be rejected if they are considered too similar to works previously published, accepted for publication, or submitted in parallel to other peer-reviewed journals.
+Submissions to SamPTA will be rejected if they are considered too similar to works previously published or accepted for publication.
 The exception: work from non-archival workshops, such as NeurIPS/ICML workshops, may be submitted.
+SamPTA also accepts work submitted in parallel to both our conference and to other peer-reviewed venues like journals.

 ## Author Responses